MosesSupposes/Purescript-By-Example/text/chapter6.md

  1. (Medium) Write a function `arrayHasDuplicates` which tests if an array has any duplicate elements based on both hash and value equality.
 First check for hash equality with the `hashEqual` function, then check for value equality with `==` if a duplicate pair of hashes is found. _Hint_: the `nubByEq` function in `Data.Array` should make this task much simpler.
  1. (Medium) Write a `Hashable` instance for the following newtype which satisfies the type class law:

     ```haskell
-     newtype Hour = Hour Int

-     instance eqHour :: Eq Hour where
-       eq (Hour n) (Hour m) = mod n 12 == mod m 12
+    {{#include ../exercises/chapter6/test/no-peeking/Solutions.purs:Hour}}

+    {{#include ../exercises/chapter6/test/no-peeking/Solutions.purs:eqHour}}
     ```

     The newtype `Hour` and its `Eq` instance represent the type of integers modulo 12, so that 1 and 13 are identified as equal, for example.
 Prove that the type class law holds for your instance.
  1. (Difficult) Prove the type class laws for the `Hashable` instances for `Maybe`, `Either` and `Tuple`. _Note_: There is no test for this exercise.

 ## Conclusion